Riey/maybe-serde/README.md

 Using `specialization` feature for present optional impl serde::{Serialize, Deserialize}

+So it require `nightly` rust

-All type impl MaydeSer and with impl Serialize it return Some but not then return None
+All types impl MaydeSer and MeybeDe

+If type impl Serialize then `MeybeSer::maybe_serialize` return `Serialize::serialize` with Some but not then return None

 same as MaydeDe and Deserialize